Balboa Theatre is about to celebrate its 100th birthday

 The fund has already awarded about $43,000 to six local nonprofit arts groups.

 The Balboa's return to its current state began in 1985 when the "Save Our Balboa" nonprofit was formed to save the theater.
 That campaign continued for more than a decade.
-Eventually, it was taken over by the Centre City Development Corp.
+Eventually, it was taken over by the Centre City Development Corporation (CCDC).

 Years later, the money was finally raised to do a complete renovation.
 That happened in 2005 when the CCDC spent about $26.5 million to bring the Balboa back to life.